home-assistant/home-assistant.io/source/_components/sensor.socialblade.markdown

   type: string
 {% endconfiguration %}

-All the data will be fetch from  [USCIS]( https://socialblade.com/) using an [unofficial Social Blade Client]( https://pypi.org/project/socialbladeclient/).
+All the data will be fetch from  [Social Blade]( https://socialblade.com/) using an [unofficial Social Blade Client]( https://pypi.org/project/socialbladeclient/).